Top 38 Python Libraries for Data Science, Data Visualization & Machine Learning

 It has been some time since we last performed a Python libraries roundup, and as such we have taken the opportunity to start the month of November with just such a fresh list.

-How We Built This List of 38 Python Libraries:
+How We Built This List of 38 Python Libraries for Data Science:

 Last time we at KDnuggets did this, editor and author Dan Clark split up the vast array of Python data science related libraries up into several smaller collections, including data science libraries, machine learning libraries, and deep learning libraries.
 While splitting libraries into categories is inherently arbitrary, this made sense at the time of previous publication.